alekseykulikov/browserify-test/Readme.md

 })
 ```

-Options:
+### Options

-* `files` - Array - a list of files for browserify
+* `files` (or `entries`) - Array - a list of files for browserify
 * `watch` - Boolean - enable watch server
-* `transform` - Array - a list of browserify transform modules
+* `transform` (or `transforms`) - Array - a list of browserify transform modules
 * `plugins` - Array - a list of browserify transform modules
-* `browserifyOptions` - Object - options to pass to `browserify`
+* `browserifyOptions` - Object - options to pass as [`browserify` options](https://github.com/substack/node-browserify#browserifyfiles--opts)
+* `testemOptions` - Object - options to pass as [`testem` options](https://github.com/testem/testem/blob/master/docs/config_file.md#option-reference).
+Note that besides config-level options, the CLI-level options are also available, as are Testem's [hooks](https://github.com/testem/testem/blob/master/docs/config_file.md#available-hooks) which can be used to report on [testem phases](https://github.com/testem/testem/blob/master/README.md#preprocessors-coffeescript-less-sass-browserify-etc)); these can be expressed as strings (to execute shell commands) or as callbacks.
+Callbacks will be passed the Testem config object, any data object for the hook (only currently used for the undocumented `on_change` hook, providing a `file` path property), and a callback which should be invoked with a falsy argument (or no arguments) to indicate a passed Testem test or invoked with a truthy argument (such as an error object) to report a failed Testem test.
+* `finalizer` - Function called toward end of tests; as in testem, this finalizer will be passed an exit code (set to 0 if normal and 1 if erring) and any [(Bluebird) error object](http://bluebirdjs.com/docs/api/ascallback.html).
+If you wish to execute code prior to the end of all tests, see the docs above on hooks in `testemOptions`.

 ## License